MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - **Application.ScreenUpdating** Turn off screen updating.
 If **Application.ScreenUpdating** is set to **False**, Excel does not redraw the screen.
 While your code runs, the screen updates quickly, and it is usually not necessary for the user to see each update.
 Updating the screen once, after the code executes, improves performance.

 - **Application.DisplayStatusBar** Turn off the status bar.
 If **Application.DisplayStatusBar** is set to **False**, Excel does not display the status bar.
 The status bar setting is separate from the screen updating setting so that you can still display the status of the current operation even while the screen is not updating.
-However, if you do not need to display the status of every operation, turning off the status bar while your code runs also improves performance.
+However, if you don't need to display the status of every operation, turning off the status bar while your code runs also improves performance.

 - **Application.Calculation** Switch to manual calculation.
 If **Application.Calculation** is set to **xlCalculationManual**, Excel only calculates the workbook when the user explicitly initiates the calculation.
 In automatic calculation mode, Excel determines when to calculate.
 For example, every time a cell value that is related to a formula changes, Excel recalculates the formula.
 If you switch the calculation mode to manual, you can wait until all the cells associated with the formula are updated before recalculating the workbook.
 By only recalculating the workbook when necessary while your code runs, you can improve performance.